Texas Tech University

 Interfraternity Council (IFC)

-The Texas Tech Interfraternity Council (IFC) is the governing body of the fraternities at Tech who are usually members of the North American Interfraternity Conference (NIC).
-The Texas Tech Interfraternity Council consists of 21 men's organizations, governed by an Executive Council of different community representatives.
+The Texas Tech Interfraternity Council (IFC) is the governing body of the fraternities at Tech that are usually members of the North American Interfraternity Conference (NIC).
+The Texas Tech Interfraternity Council consists of 23 men's organizations, governed by an Executive Council of different community representatives.
 IFC strives to promote high academic standards, philanthropic services, resources for recruitment, and inter-fraternity unity.
 These organizations are dedicated to personal development, academic achievement, leadership, and service to the campus community.

 New Executive Board Photo Coming Soon!